Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-incremental.md

 cd "2.
 Web API now calls Microsoft Graph"
 ```

-### Step 2:  Update the Registration for the sample with your Azure Active Directory tenant
+### Step 2:  Update the Registration for the sample with your Microsoft Entra tenant

 #### Update Registration for the service app (TodoListService (active-directory-dotnet-native-aspnetcore-v2))